 So I have learned lots - that braces affect bone structure, health and beauty - and my husband and I decided Biobloc orthotropics is the best fit for our daughter.
 I like that it's evidence based.
 The attention to form and function of the face, jaw and teeth just makes sense!
 We start this month.
 Wish us luck!

 My daughter has been in BioBloc Orthotropics for a couple of years now.
-(The dentist said the treatment would last about 3 years.)
-We're past the "ugly duckling" stage mentioned in the Orthotropic Review post.
+(Her dentist, Dr. James Bieneman (in Denver), said the treatment would last about 3 years.)
+We're past the "ugly duckling" stage mentioned in the Orthotropics Review post.
 That part is rough.
 No doubt about it.
 My dad looked at my kid and said, "Are you sure that dentist is any good?"
 And while she was getting used to the top retainer, it was very hard for my daughter to enunciate - so much so that one of her teachers spoke to me about Sarah's inability to speak.
 It did pass with time.
 Those were the bad things.
 Here are the good ones:

 - My daughter's snoring has stopped completely.